ULStats/MA4128Assessment-2018/Stephen Dalton Box Jenkins Method.md

 or Autoregressive Integrated Moving Average (ARIMA) Models to find a model of best fit to a Time Series.
 It is commonly used to model and forecast hydrological patterns, weather patterns among other time series.
 The Box Jenkins ARIMA (p,d,q) model is made up of three seperate models.

-(AR) Autoregressive model: specifies that the output variable depends linearly on its own previous values (p) (I)  Accounts for level of differencing                                                                   (d) (MA) Moving Average: specifies that the output variable depends on its own previous error terms           (q)
+* (AR) Autoregressive model: Specifies that the output variable depends linearly on its own previous values.
+Represented by: p
+* (I)  Integrated: Accounts for level of differencing.
+Represented by: d
+* (MA) Moving Average: Specifies that the output variable depends on its own previous error terms.
+Represented by: q

 The Box Jenkins Approach can be broken into three stages
 1) Model Identification